 What is Toshiake Udon?

-As for me, I knew about that for the first time today, researching on Wikipedia Japan.
+Have you ever heard of “Toshiake Udon (年明けうどん)”?
+As for me, I knew about that for the first time today while making some research on Wikipedia Japan.

 Lastly, here is the definition of Toshiake Udon by the Sanuki Udon Promotion Association.

 - The dates when this New Year’s event is held are from January 1st to January 15th.

 - Toshiake Udon is a pure white Udon noodle with at least one piece of red topping that celebrates the beginning of the new year, such as Umeboshi plum or Kamaboko fish cake with a red color.